corydm92/lerna-test/README.md

 Go to pacakge.json > add a new attribute called `"source": "path-to-source-file.js"`.

 - From here, this is how your new packages package.json should look.
-If you have questions on other attributes, please refer to lerna's documentaiton:
+If you have questions on other attributes, please refer to lerna's documentaiton (note, it is important to have your source file with a `.js` extension):

 ```
 {